 - Partition TLC: Both the stationary and mobile phases are in the liquid.
-The stationary phase is liquid which is held on a suitable solid such as cellulose.
+The stationary phase is liquid held on a suitable solid such as cellulose.

-- Reversed-phase partition TLC: Plate is coated by silica which is hydrophilic and it is again coated by wax or paraffin making it hydrophobic.
+- Reversed-phase partition TLC: Plate is coated by hydrophilic silica and again coated by wax or paraffin, making it hydrophobic.

-- Ion exchange TLC: The exchange of ions takes place between the ions in a liquid phase and a solid insoluble substance containing an ionic state (ion exchange resins).
+- Ion exchange TLC: The exchange of ions occurs between the ions in a liquid phase and a solid, insoluble substance containing an ionic state (ion exchange resins).

 Adsorbents used in Thin Layer Chromatography

 - Silica gel: It is slightly acidic.
-Gypsum salt which is a binding agent is added with the silica gel to hold the adsorbent firmly on the plate.
+Gypsum salt, a binding agent, is added with the silica gel to hold the adsorbent firmly on the plate.
 Silica gel is the active absorbent used to separate all classes of compounds.

-- Alumina: They are slightly basic and used in the separation of bases and steroids.
+- Alumina: They are slightly basic and used in separating bases and steroids.

 - Kieselguhr (diatomaceous earth): It is a natural adsorbent.
 It is weakly absorbing in nature as compared with silica gel and alumina.
 It is an inactive type of adsorbent.
 It can be added to silica gel to give a less active mixed adsorbent.
 It has been used for the separation of sugars.

-- Cellulose: It is used only as support for the stationary liquid phase in partition TLC and in the same way as in the sheet of paper chromatography.
-Modified cellulose is used for the separation of phospholipids, glycolipids, amino acids, and different pigments.
+- Cellulose is used only as support for the stationary liquid phase in partition TLC and in the same way as in the sheet of paper chromatography.
+Modified cellulose separates phospholipids, glycolipids, amino acids, and different pigments.